 In June 1477, after Sultan Qaitbay celebrated the birth of the Prophet Mohamed with his people, he travels to visit Alexandria in Egypt accompanied by many nobles, princes, and members of his royal family.

-Alexandria was wearing its finest robes to welcome the Sultan Qaitbey with large number of inhabitants holding colorful flags to greet the Sultan.
-This was a historical visit because it was the first visit of a Mamluk Sultan to Alexandria since for 150 years at the time.
+Alexandria was wearing its finest robes to welcome the Sultan Qaitbey with a large number of inhabitants holding colorful flags to greet the Sultan.
+This was a historical visit because it was the first visit of a Mamluk Sultan to Alexandria city for 150 years at the time.
 During his visit, Qaitbay explored the place of the collapsed Pharaohs Lighthouse and ordered his men to construct a fortified citadel in the same exact location.

 The huge citadel was constructed in the period from the summer of 1477 and the building work took two years to be completed that the citadel was ready when Qaitbay officially opened it in 1479.